Dmajster/surface_nets/README.md

 # GPU Dual Contouring

 this is an implementation of the Dual Contouring surface exctraction algorithm running on the GPU.
 As this project is planned to be used as a real-time deformable terrain it also includes CSG Boolean operations and Chunking.
+Yes there are gaps in the terrain, **I have** noticed it.

 ![Chunking](../assets/chunking.jpg)